-But Google’s Chromecast technology is now being implemented on a wide variety of smart devices, from TVs to soundbars and smart speakers, which means we should all become familiar with what it is, what it does, how to use it, and how it compares to similar wireless technologies.
-Let’s dive in!
+Today, Google’s Chromecast is on more than just a stick.
+It’s implemented on a wide variety of smart devices, from TVs to soundbars and smart speakers.
+As the technology gains popularity, it’s worth understanding what exactly Chromecast is, what it does, how to use it, and how it compares to similar wireless technologies.
+That’s what we’ll do here.

 So is “Chromecast” a physical device, software on your smartphone, or something else?
 The short answer is, yes, it’s all of these things.
 But since that’s not very helpful, let’s break it down.